For BMA UK Council

 Instead we face underemployment.
 Newly qualified GPs delaying the end to their training to avoid the desertification of the GP job market.
 Shrinking salaries for work that is hard to find.

-At this crucial time, I am seeking election to the BMA Sessional GP Committee to do exactly this – focus unwaveringly on delivering a new substantive GP contract that puts sessional GPs front and centre.
+At this crucial time, I am seeking election to the BMA UK Council to do exactly this – help deliver a new substantive GP contract that puts GPs front and centre.

-If you offer me your support I will work tirelessly to deliver a new deal for salaried, locum, and out-of-hours GPs that recognises the irreplaceable contribution we make to the NHS.
+If you offer me your support I will work tirelessly to deliver a new deal for all GPs that recognises the irreplaceable contribution we make to the NHS.

 You can read about my other work for Doctors in Unite, and a selection of my previous journalism, here.